nat-418/grimoire/README.md

 my own personal use.
 Feel free to borrow or improve them.

 ## Installing
-- To install the scripts, first run `$ tclsh ./src/take.tcl install`.
+- To install all the scripts, first run `$ tclsh ./src/take.tcl install`.
 - To reinstall from there, just run `$ take install`.
 - To test them, run `$ take test`.
+- To install a single script, call `$ take install ./src/example.tcl`

 ## Script index
 ## gnb 📓